 The induction motor responds to each magnetic field separately, and the net torque in the machine is the sum of torques due to each of the two magnetic fields, as depicted in the Figure next.

-The solid line in the Figure represents the actual torque in the machine.
+actual torque in the machine.